-The helping parents provides snack.
+The helping parents typically provide snack.
 Snack time is an enjoyable time providing opportunities for children to learn about food, develop new motor skills, increase dexterity, and develop language and social skills through conversation.
 They learn about counting, colors, shapes, amounts, smells, temperatures, and tastes.
 While feeding themselves, children use fine motor skills and learn self-help strategies.

 Please follow these guidelines when preparing the snack: